 There’s no doubt that resources, time, and a bit of discomfort are part of the process of becoming not only outwardly standards compliant, but also internally standardized.
 Through the process of reengineering the MLS’s data foundation, though, a platform that enables faster integrations, broader interoperability, and more certainty for the MLS’s customers is well worth the investment.

-It only takes a look at the list of MLS organizations who are standardizing their internal, native databases to see where leadership lies.
+It only takes a look at the list of MLS organizations who are standardizing their internal data services to see where leadership lies.
 Those MLSs that put data integrity and efficiency at the forefront of their strategy are working toward standards compliance top-to-bottom.
 Brokers, agents, and their customers are reaping the benefits.

-MLSs Natively Standardizing their Internal Systems to the Data Dictionary
+MLSs Standardizing their Internal Systems to the Data Dictionary

 (Did we miss you?
 Send us a note!
-RESO certifies MLSs’ Web API services, not the native internal systems.)
+RESO certifies MLSs’ Web API services, not the internal database systems.)

 - ACTRIS (Austin)